- Find a Lawyer

 Notify the Video Game Company

-The first usual step is to inform the video game company in writing about your claim.
+The first step is usually to inform the video game company in writing about your claim.
 Usually, communication resolves the claim.
 For example, a publisher or distributor may offer a full refund.

 Depending on the terms of the EULA, you can email the notice.
 Otherwise, you must mail a letter to the company outlining your problem and asking for what you want.
 They have a limited time to respond.